Date: Saturday, April 8, 2023 (tentative)

 - $10 donation to Coquitlam Search & Rescue

-- a tree planted via earthday.org’s Canopy Project
+- 2 trees planted per entry via earthday.org’s Canopy Project

 - Custom DV hoodie for all runners!